Vis Course

 Human Perception for Information Display

-- Basic Vision and Displays
+- Basic vision and displays

 - Elementary interactive graphics programming